HarrisSagiris/ZeroFN/README.md

    - Ensure your internet connection is stable for downloading large Fortnite OG files.
    - Verify that your installation directory is correct to avoid issues.

-2. **Server Requirements**:
+2. **Auth bypass**:
-   - Python must be installed and added to your system's PATH to start the ZeroFN server.

-3. **Login Simulation**:
-   - The script simulates a login state for Fortnite OG builds and does not connect to the official Epic Games servers.
+   - The script performs a login bypass state for Fortnite OG builds and does not connect to the official Epic Games servers.

 ---